 ii Price control

 Most pharmaceuticals are subject to price control, pursuant to mechanisms defined by ANVISA's Drug Market Regulation Chamber (CMED), created under Law No. 10,742 of 2003.
-In the case of pharmaceutical products that were not clearly exempted from CMED's control, a registration holder must obtain the CMED's approval for the respective price after approval and registration before ANVISA and before launch.
+In the case of pharmaceutical products that were not clearly exempted from CMED's control, a registration holder must obtain the CMED's approval for the respective price after approval and registration before ANVISA and before launch of the product in the market.
 The CMED-approved price is the maximum selling price in the private market.
 Besides this, for pharmaceuticals under CMED's control, the Chamber also defines the final price for consumers and mandatory discounts for the public market.

 iii Public purchases

-Because the Brazilian healthcare system is to be offered to all Brazilian citizen, the Brazilian government is one of the main purchasers of pharmaceuticals in the country.
-As a general rule, only pharmaceuticals incorporated in the MOH's formulary can be purchased by the Brazilian government.
+Because the access to health is a governmental duty under the Brazilian Federal Constitution, the Brazilian government is one of the main purchasers of pharmaceuticals in the country.
+As a general rule, only pharmaceuticals incorporated in the MoH's formulary can be purchased by the Brazilian government.
 The incorporation process is an attribution of the National Commission for Technology Incorporation and is mainly regulated under Law No. 9,784 of 1999, Law No. 12,401 of 2011 and Decree No. 7,646 of 2011.

 iv Intellectual property